Eva Erben

 Eva Erben (Erbenová) (אווה ארבן; born October 24, 1930 as Eva Löwidt (Löwitová or Löwidtová)) is a Czech-Israeli writer and Holocaust survivor who serves as a witness to history.
-She gained international recognition through the publication of her book When I Was Missed: Memories of a Jewish Girl, in which she describes the ordeal of her family in concentration camps and on death marches.
+She gained international recognition with the publication of her book When I Was Missed: Memories of a Jewish Girl, in which she describes the ordeal of her family in concentration camps and on death marches.
 The book has been translated into several languages.

 Family and Homeland

 Eva Löwidt (Löwitová or Löwidtová) was born on October 24, 1930 in Děčín, Czechoslovakia, near the German border.
 Her father, Jindřich (*January 18, 1895), was a chemical engineer, inventor, and owned a rubber factory in Volyně.
 Her mother, Marta (*July 17, 1901), was a trained office clerk and housewife.
 Eva's family was a Jewish, assimilated family that did not strictly adhere to Orthodox Jewish practices.
 At home, they set up a Christmas tree, lit candles for Hanukkah, and celebrated major Jewish holidays.
 Eva played with both Christian and Jewish friends and attended a German kindergarten.
 At home, she spoke both German and Czech.

 From 1936, the family lived in Prague at the address Prague XIII, V Olšinách 1330.
 Tragedy struck in 1939 when Eva, while buying ice cream, read a sign in front of the patisserie: "No entry for dogs and Jews."
 Friends offered Eva the opportunity to emigrate to Great Britain and later to the USA, but she refused as it would have meant leaving her parents behind.
 In the following years, the situation deteriorated drastically.
 The family's bank account was frozen, her father was forced out of his company, and assets such as their car, radio, furs, and skis were confiscated by the Gestapo.
 Even her canary was supposed to be surrendered, but Eva set it free.
 From the summer of 1939, Jewish children were barred from attending school.
 Eva, along with other Jewish children, received private lessons from a Jewish teacher who had also been dismissed.

 In 1938, her parents' generation asked, "How long can Hitler last?"
 During the November pogroms of 1938, people wondered how such events could occur in a civilized country, the land of Johann Wolfgang von Goethe.